Header Ads

 The RTX 5090 performance

 Next on the list is the RTX 5080.
-It brings 16GB GDDR7 memory, 256-bit bus, 10,752 CUDA cores with 360W TDP which makes a 40W increase versus the RTX 4080.
+It brings 16GB GDDR7 memory, 256-bit bus, and 10,752 CUDA cores with 360W TDP which makes a 40W increase versus the RTX 4080.

-The third GPU RTX 5070 Ti gets 16GB GDDR7 memory with 8960 CUDA cores and draw 300W of power.
-Meanwhile the RTX 5070 uses 12GB GDDR7 and paired with 6,144 CUDA cores which consumes 250W energy.
+The third GPU RTX 5070 Ti gets 16GB GDDR7 memory with 8960 CUDA cores and draws 300W of power.
+Meanwhile, the RTX 5070 uses 12GB GDDR7 and is paired with 6,144 CUDA cores which consumes 250W energy.

 The prices

-These new line of graphics cards features the DLSS 4 with Multi Frame Generation which uses AI to create up to 3x more frames for each rendered frame.
+This new line of graphics cards features the DLSS 4 with Multi Frame Generation which uses AI to create up to 3x more frames for each rendered frame.
 If combined with DLSS, this brings 8x more performance over traditional rendering while retaining responsiveness using NVIDIA Reflex technology.

-In terms of ports, the RTX 50 Series have DisplayPort 2.1b, HDMI 2.1a, PCIe 5.0 via 16-pin connector.
+In terms of ports, the RTX 50 Series has DisplayPort 2.1b, HDMI 2.1a, and CIe 5.0 via a 16-pin connector.

-US price with direct to PHP conversion (no taxes and duties yet):
+US price with direct-to-PHP conversion (no taxes and duties yet):

 NVIDIA RTX 5070 - USD 549 (around PHP 31.9K)